 Many organizations have a Grade Point Average minimum to join and a GPA that each chapter member has to maintain in order to remain active as a member.
 Chapter GPA averages are calculated and distributed to the Chapters Advisor and (Inter)national headquarters each semester.

 Academics are a high priority for Cal students and that doesn’t change when you join.
-Many chapters hold study nights where members can study together or support a member through a test or project.
-Organizations also host professor dinners or networking events where they get a chance to connect outside of the classroom.
+Many chapters host study nights where members can study together or support a member through a test or project.
+Organizations also host professor dinners or networking events where members get a chance to connect outside of the classroom.

 Recruitment/Rush/Intake FAQs